kdevar-c/CDCI/README.md

 Setup and running using project zip files assuming files are sent in email or ftp.

 # Instructions for running from command prompt
-c.
+a.
 Install Java on your computer
-d.
+b.
 Download and install testNG plugin
 -[click here](http://marketplace.eclipse.org/content/testng-eclipse)
-b.
+c.
 Download the Maven zip file apache-maven-3.5.0-bin.zip from below location -[click here](https://maven.apache.org/download.cgi)
-f.
+d.
 Unzip the Maven to C:\javapps
-g.
+e.
 Ensure that path is set for both Maven and Java to access from any location of command line.
-h.
+f.
 Download the 32 bit Chrome Webdriver and copy in location : C:\Webdrivers -[click here] (https://chromedriver.storage.googleapis.com/index.html?path=2.30/)

 1. Create a maven project at command line to user profile directory( like C:\users\<username>)